graphlab-fr/cosma-cli/docs/en.md

 ## Focus mode

 The Focus button (shortcut: `F` key) at the bottom left of the graph allows you to restrict the display to the selected record and its direct connections.
 Focus mode only works if you have selected a record.

+At the focus mode activation, you automatically zoom in on the selected node.

 The slider under the Focus button allows you to increase and decrease the focus' range, i.e. the distance up to which connections are displayed.
 The maximum range is defined by the value of the `focus_max` parameter in the configuration.